 Maroochy Boarding Kennels offers playtime services for your pet.
 One of our trained associates will play, run, pet, brush, and cater to the needs of your pet in our large play areas.
-The charge per playtime session is $8.
+The charge per playtime session is $8 for half hour one on one time with a staff member.
 We can accommodate up to 3 play sessions a day.

 Are your facilities indoors?

 My pets like to have toys with them.
 Can they have their favourite toys while boarding with Maroochy Boarding Kennels and Cattery?

 My dog is on a special diet.
 Can I bring in my own food?

 Our planned premium meal program at each of our pet care centres consist of precisely portioned feedings of premium nutrition dog food.
 However, if your pet requires a special diet, we encourage you to bring their food when boarding.
 Our trained associates will follow your instructions to make sure your pet follows their regular diet.
 By pre-bagging each meal in a separate bag labeled with your pet’s name, your pet will receive the exact amount of food that you feed him or her at home.